Take the First Step Towards Restoration Today Effective Solutions for Prenuptial & Postnuptial Agreements

 • What property is separate, or nonmarital

-What Makes a Prenuptial Agreement Valid in Minnesota?
+What Makes A Prenuptial Agreement Valid In Minnesota?

 In Minnesota a prenuptial agreement must be written and signed by both soon to be spouses along with the presence of two witnesses and a notary.
 This must be completed before the wedding.
 The prenup is null and void if the couple does not marry.